jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 a representation of a diverse set of elected officials.
 Note the emphasis placed on electors to vote for representatives that represent the diversity of the community.
-While there is no concept of "identity politics," electors cannot be unaware of the need to have representation of the diversity of the community.
+While there is no concept of "identity politics," electors must be aware of the need to have representation of the diversity of the community.
 Indeed, Shoghi Effendi has stated that in the case of a tie vote in an election, if one person represents a "minority," the tie should be decided in favor